xiulinyang/xiulinyang.github.io/_pages/about.md

 When I'm not in front of the screen, you can find me bouldering/wall-climbing, reading (I'm a big fan of science fictions!), or swimming.

 # 🔥 News
+- **06-2026** I'll visit Professor Jennifer Hu's glint lab at JHU this summer!

+- **05-2026** Defended my proposal!
+I'm officially ABD yayyyyyy! 🥳🥳🥳

-- **04-2026** Our paper on function words as statistical cues is accepted to ACL 2026!
+- **04-2026** Our paper on function words as statistical cues is accepted to ACL 2026 (Oral)!

 - **11-2025** Gave a talk on Poverty of the Stimulus at TinLab, Boston University! 🗣️

-- **11-2025** Received the Outstanding Reviewer Award for EMNLP 2025! 🥳
+- **11-2025** Received the Outstanding Reviewer Award for EMNLP 2025!

 - **05-2025** Our paper *Anything Goes?
 A Crosslinguistic Study of (Im)possible Language Learning in LMs* was accepted to ACL2025 main conference!
 Feel free to check it out. :)

 - **04-2025** I gave a talk on impossible language learning at Learning and Development Lab, Georgetown University!

-- **12-2024** Our paper *Language Models at the Syntax-Semantics Interface: A Case Study of the Long-Distance Binding of Chinese Reflexive ziji* will be presented at COLING 2025!